davidavdav/GaussianMixtures.jl/README.md

 Variational Bayes training
 -------------------
 We have started support for Variational Bayes GMMs.
 Here, the parameters of the GMM are not point estimates but are rather represented by a distribution.
-Training of the parameters that govens these distributions can be carried out by an EM-like algorithm.
+Training of the parameters that govern these distributions can be carried out by an EM-like algorithm.

-In out implementation, we follow the approach from section 10.2 of [Christopher Bishop's book](http://research.microsoft.com/en-us/um/people/cmbishop/PRML/).
-In this version of GaussianMixtures we have not attempted to optimize the code for efficiency.
+In our implementation, we follow the approach from section 10.2 of [Christopher Bishop's book](http://research.microsoft.com/en-us/um/people/cmbishop/PRML/).
+In the current version of GaussianMixtures we have not attempted to optimize the code for efficiency.

 The variational Bayes training uses two new types, a prior and a variational GMM: